The Perfect Polished Edge for Your Woodland Path

 -

-Fast-Filling Habit: Known for its rapid multiplication, it quickly creates a dense, weed-suppressing groundcover or a seamless line along garden walkways.
+Fast-Filling Habit: Known for rapid multiplication, it quickly creates a dense, weed-suppressing groundcover or a seamless line along garden walkways.

 -